Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Experiments

-\textbf{The number of encoder layer}.
-We also investigate to use more encoder layer to allow more sufficient global context capturing.
-The results are shown in Table~\ref{tab:layer_number}, the SC-T achieves the best CER with 16 layers, while SC-C achieves the best CER using 12 layers.
-We conjecture this is because complicate encoder is more easier to be overfitting.
-For the following experiments, we set encoder layer to 12 by default.
+We also investigate using more encoder layers to allow sufficient global context capturing.
+The results are shown in Table~\ref{tab:layer_number}, the SChunk-Transformer achieves the best CER with 16 layers, while SChunk-Conformer achieves the best CER using 12 layers.
+We conjecture this is because the complicated encoder is easier to overfit.
+We set the encoder layer to 12 by default to make our models have similar parameters to others.